AET-DevOps25/team-zen/README.md

    kubectl port-forward -n zenai-team deploy/prometheus 9091:9090
    ```
    Then visit `http://localhost:9090` in your browser.
-   The available targets can be found under status -> targets
+   The available targets can be found under Status -> Targets
    Under Graph queries like `sum(http_server_requests_seconds_count{job="api-gateway"})` can be executed.